 Apple's troubled history with modems has led the company to build its own.
 When Intel exited the modem business, Apple purchased it from under them.

 In the interim, Apple has used Qualcomm to provide 5G modems to the iPhone.
-However, this partnership may be short-lived as Apple is expected to use its modems in 2023.
+This renewed partnership may extend much longer than initially expected, as Apple has allegedly stopped development of in-house Wi-Fi and cellular chips.

 Apple likes to control its device experience top to bottom, and including the modem in that stack may benefit the user.
 Not only will it be cheaper to use in-house modems, but Apple will also be better able to integrate modem technology into its custom Apple Silicon.